Potential Health Benefits of Acha Grain

 A study also discovered that people who ate acha had a lower body mass index (BMI).

-The study came to the conclusion that adding acha to a person’s daily diet could be a good way for obese people to lose weight.
+The study concluded that adding acha to a person’s daily diet could be a good way for obese people to lose weight.

 When people ate acha instead of other staple grains like maize or millet, they said they didn’t feel as hungry throughout the day.